 For we're marching towards Algiers

-- Zaire - A 1974 song, In Zaïre by Johnny Wakelin, from the time the country was still called Zaïre and the boxing match between Muhammad Ali and George Foreman was organized there.
+- Zaire - A 1974 song, In Zaïre by Johnny Wakelin, from the time the country was still called Zaïre and the boxing match between Muhammad Ali and George Foreman, later immortalized in the documentary When We Were Kings, was organized there.
 It was written specifically for and about the event.

 - Abyssinia - Patti Smith's song "Abyssinia", from her album Radio Ethiopia addresses the people of this country:

-- Marrakesh - "Marrakesh Express" by Crosby, Stills, Nash (And Young), inspired by Graham Nash's journey on that train and what he saw there.
+- Marrakesh - "Marrakesh Express" by Crosby, Stills, Nash & Young, inspired by Graham Nash's journey on that train and what he saw there.

 - Mozambique - Bob Dylan's song "Mozambique" elaborates on the uniqueness of the country.
 Here's the initial stanza: